How to Build a Website for Your Business

-British consumers spend around £45 billion a year online and if your business doesn’t have a website, then you’re missing out.
-Setting up and maintaining a website can seem a frightening prospect, especially if you technical skills aren’t up to scratch.
-But with so many options available, even an absolute beginner can get their hands on a fully functioning site in next to no time.
+British consumers spend around £45 billion a year online and if your business doesn’t have a website… well, you’re missing out!
+Setting up and maintaining a website can seem daunting, especially if your technical skills aren’t up to scratch.
+But with so many great options available, even an absolute beginner can create a fantastic in no time.
+Trust us!

 Basic concepts